Bryan Rust: Professional

 Rust with the Pittsburgh Penguins during a game against the Columbus Blue Jackets in 2014.

 Rust officially concluded his collegiate career on April 1, 2014, after signing a two-year entry-level contract with the Pittsburgh Penguins.
 Upon signing the contract, Rust was assigned to the Penguins American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins (WBS Penguins), to conclude the 2013–14 season.
 He played two regular season games for the WBS Penguins and one playoff game but recorded no points.

 After attending the Penguins training camp, Rust was re-assigned to the WBS Penguins to start the 2014–15 season.
 Rust competed with the Penguins during the preseason and led all team rookies with three goals.
 This continued into the regular season and Rust quickly found himself on the Penguins top line with Tom Kostopoulos and Nick Drazenovic.
 Rust remained in the AHL for the first half of the season before earning his first NHL recall on December 4 to replace an injured Scott Wilson.
-He was returned to the WBS Penguins without making his NHL debut on December 6 and immediately tallied three points in his first game back.
+He was returned to the WBS Penguins without making his NHL debut on December 6 and recorded a goal in his first game back.
 When Rust was recalled again on December 13, he led the WBS Penguins with 10 goals and four assists through 25 games.
 The recall came at a time when the Penguins were missing numerous key players due to a mumps outbreak.
 He subsequently made his NHL debut that night against the Columbus Blue Jackets where the Penguins lost in a shootout.
 He would score his first NHL goal two nights later against Evgeni Nabokov of the Tampa Bay Lightning, on December 15, 2014.
 After Brian Dumoulin also scored his first NHL goal that night, the two became the first Penguins pair to reach this milestone at the same time since 2006.
 Rust played 14 games with the Penguins, and spent some time on their top line, before being returned to the AHL on January 14, 2015.
 Nearly a month following his return, Rust suffered a lower-body injury on February 21 and missed almost six weeks to recover.
 While he returned from the injury in early April, Rust quickly suffered another injury during a game against the Portland Pirates on April 12.
-Rust finished the regular season with 13 goals and 14 assists for 27 points but remained sidelined until May 9 when he returned to the WBS Penguins for Game 3 of the Calder Cup playoffs against the Manchester Monarchs.
+Rust finished the regular season with 13 goals and 14 assists for 27 points but remained sidelined until May 9 when he returned to the WBS Penguins for game three of the Calder Cup playoffs against the Manchester Monarchs.
 He finished the postseason with two goals through three games.